Associate Director of National Intelligence and Chief Information Officer

 In the United States the Associate Director of National Intelligence and Chief Information Officer (Intelligence Community CIO, ADNI/CIO or IC CIO) is charged with directing and managing activities relating to information technology for the Intelligence Community (IC) and the Office of the Director of National Intelligence (ODNI).
 The IC CIO reports directly to the Director of National Intelligence (DNI).
-As of January 20, 2021 Michael Waschull has been named as Acting IC Chief Information Officer.
+As of January 24, 2022, Dr. Adele Merritt has assumed duties as the IC Chief Information Officer.

 Mission

 The IC CIO has four primary areas of responsibility: